IlhamTahir/nestjs-mapper/docs/en/api/nest-mapper.md

 # nestjs-mapper API Documentation

-`@ilhamtahir/nest-mapper` is a NestJS integration package built on top of `@ilhamtahir/ts-mapper`, providing dependency injection and modular support.
+`@ilhamtahir/nestjs-mapper` is a NestJS integration package built on top of `@ilhamtahir/ts-mapper`, providing dependency injection and modular support.

 ## Re-exports

-nest-mapper re-exports all core functionality from ts-mapper:
+nestjs-mapper re-exports all core functionality from ts-mapper:

 ```typescript
 // Re-exported from @ilhamtahir/ts-mapper